 To get more likes, let’s like pictures of many people at random.

-It enters the account of a user with more number of followers than number of followers.
-After liking about 15-20 photos, people will find out about your account and photos, and now you can get even more followers and likes!
+It enters the account of a user with more followers than a number of followers.
+After like about 15-20 photos, people will find out about your account and photos, and now you can get even more followers and likes!

 Spend Enough Time on Instagram

 There are times when it comes to posting pictures.
 You can post the world’s finest photos on Instagram, but it won’t work if it’s midnight.

 Count the hours, as most photography works only in the first few hours.
 See below to find out when is the right time to post your photos.

 It’s good to post pictures during the day because it’s also a time when people get tired of work and browse the internet for a while.

 In the early morning, like 5-6 am, most of them are busy with work, so it is difficult to see photos, so it is better not to post at this time.

 I post a picture when a little time has passed after dinner.
 This is because they feel tired after dinner and use the Internet during rest.